dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/additional-scenarios.md

 Optionally, additional scopes are added with `options.Scope.Add("{SCOPE}");`, where the placeholder `{SCOPE}` is the additional scope to add.

-Define a **scoped** token provider service that can be used within the Blazor app to resolve the tokens from [dependency injection (DI)](xref:blazor/fundamentals/dependency-injection):
+Define a **scoped** token provider service that can be used within the Blazor app to resolve the tokens from [dependency injection (DI)](xref:blazor/fundamentals/dependency-injection).

+`TokenProvider.cs`:

 :::moniker range=">= aspnetcore-6.0"